Sparse Spiking Gradient Descent: Experiments

 \subsection{Sparse training is faster and less memory intensive}

 We now measure the time it takes the forward and the backward propagation of the second layer of the network during training as well as the peak GPU memory used.
-We choose this layer because it needs to compute both $\nabla W^{(1)}$ and $\nabla S^{(1)}$.
-This would also be the case for all layers but the first one in SNNs of any depth (note that the first layer only needs to compute $\nabla W^{(0)}$).
+We choose this layer because it needs to compute both $\nabla W^{(1)}$ and $\nabla S^{(1)}$ (note that the first layer only needs to compute $\nabla W^{(0)}$).
+A performance improvement in this layer translates to an improvement in all subsequent layers inn a deeper network.
 We compute the backward speedup as the ratio of the original backpropagation time and the sparse backpropagation time.
 We compute the memory saved as

 Figure \ref{fig:panel2}A shows the speedup and memory saved on a $200$ neuron hidden layer (both hidden layers).
 Backpropagation time is faster by $40$x and GPU memory is reduced by $35\%$.
 To put this speedup into perspective Figure \ref{fig:panel2}B shows the time taken for backpropagating the second layer in the original case (about $640$ms) and the sparse case (about $17$ms).
 It also shows that the time taken for backpropagating is nearly constant during training as it could be expected after studying the network activity in Fig. \ref{fig:panel1}A.